ESGF/sproket/README.md

 ## sproket

-This tools allows the user to access unrestricted ESGF data simply by specifying search criteria.
+This tool allows the user to access unrestricted ESGF data simply by specifying search criteria.

 The entire tool lives in a single, executable, binary file.
 Get the latest release from [the release page](https://github.com/ESGF/sproket/releases).